zeuming/RoboTwin/README.md

 For each task, we evaluated the baseline performance under two real-camera-aligned settings: L515 (320×180 resolution, FOV 45°) and D435 (320×240 resolution, FOV 37°).
 The tests were conducted using datasets of 20, 50, and 100 samples.
 For each experiment, the policy was trained using three random seeds (0, 1, 2, which were not cherry-picked).
 Each policy was then tested 100 times, yielding three success rates.
 The mean and standard deviation of these success rates were computed to obtain the experimental results presented below.

 ## Benchmark LeaderBoard
+> Due to continuous updates in the benchmark, the current leaderboard results should be considered provisional.
+We will comprehensively re-evaluate and update the entire leaderboard in Version 2.0.
 ### Camera 1: L515 (320×180 resolution, FOV 45°)
 ![](./files/main_experiment_L515.png)